 - Brixton Village– This is a foodie’s paradise, with its array of independent restaurants and cafes.
 Brixton Village is the perfect place to grab a bite to eat, whether you’re looking for a quick snack or a sit-down meal.

-- Cute Cafes: Brixton is as vibrant and diverse in its people as it is in its gastronomy so don’t miss out on cute cafes and amazing cocktail bars.
+- Cute Cafes: Brixton is as vibrant and diverse in its people as it is in its gastronomy so don’t miss out on cute cafes, pubs and amazing cocktail bars.

 How To Get To Brixton